Zombieland: Filming and design

-Gardner said he was excited about working on the film with first-time filmmaker Ruben Fleischer, who gave him free rein in his zombie design. "[We] are just trying to be real extreme with it", stated Gardner, "and trying to balance the scares out with the comedy".
+Gardner said he was excited about working on the film with first-time filmmaker Fleischer, who gave him free rein in his zombie design. "[We] are just trying to be real extreme with it", stated Gardner, "and trying to balance the scares out with the comedy".
 He described having to makeover physically attractive actors who usually benefit from their looks as "a little off-putting" after seeing some of them in their character makeup for the first time.

 Harrelson had input into the wardrobe for his character, Tallahassee.
 "I never worked so long and hard on an outfit in my life," he stated.
 "What this guy wears is who he is.
 You want to get a sense of this guy as soon as you see him.
 So I pick out the necklaces, the sunglasses.
 But the hat?
 The minute you see that on Tallahassee, you buy him.
 He's real.
 And he's got a real cool hat".
-Harrelson's choice of headwear for Tallahassee came not just down to style, but also to his environmental passions: the distinctive hat is handmade in Brazil by a company called The Real Deal using recycled cargo-truck tarps and wire from old truck tires.
+Harrelson's choice of headwear for Tallahassee came not just down to style, but also to his environmental passions: the distinctive hat is handmade in Brazil by a company called the Real Deal using recycled cargo-truck tarps and wire from old truck tires.

 Shortly after finishing the filming of Zombieland, Harrelson had an altercation with a TMZ photographer at New York City's LaGuardia Airport.
 His defense was that he was still in character and thought the cameraman was a zombie.